RocketSoftware/multivalue-lab/d3-RLink-Demos/D3-RLink-Statement/README.md

 <dd>Called by EXAMPLE-RLINK.STATEMENT.PDF.
 Accepts customer data and generates random aging data to create a PCL5-encoded string for output to an HP PCL5 printer or file.</dd>

 <dt>HTTP.POST.SUB</dt>
 <dd>Called by EXAMPLE-RLINK.STATEMENT.PDF.
-Uses D3's built-in flashBASIC socket functions to send data as HTTP POST content to a server and retrieve the status response.</dd>
+Uses D3's built-in FlashBASIC socket functions to send data as HTTP POST content to a server and retrieve the status response.</dd>

 <dt>BASE.64.ENCODE.HEX.SUB</dt>
 <dd>Called by EXAMPLE-RLINK.STATEMENT.PDF.
 Base-64 encodes a passed hex-encoded string.</dt>